perryraskin/boxscore-challenge/README.md

 - Boxscore dynamically populates game periods (or innings, for MLB).
 - The far right of the Boxscore dynamically populates total game stats per team.
 - Team names are on top.
-- Stadium name, city, state, and game status are on the bottom.
+- Stadium name, city, state, date & time, and game status are on the bottom.

 ### App Structure & Flow